Battle for the Rag

 The Battle for the Rag is the name given to the LSU–Tulane football rivalry.
 It is an American college football rivalry game played by the LSU Tigers football team of Louisiana State University and the Tulane Green Wave football team of Tulane University.
 The game was played nearly every year since its inception in 1893, with the last of ninety-eight games being played in 2009.
 Tulane and LSU spent much of their athletic histories as members of the same conference: the SIAA from 1899 to 1920, the Southern Conference from 1922 to 1932, and as charter members of the SEC from 1932 to 1966.

 The "Rag"

 The winner is awarded a satin trophy flag known as the Tiger Rag at LSU and the Victory Flag at Tulane.
 The flag is divided diagonally, with the logos of each school placed on opposite sides and the Seal of Louisiana in the center.
 LSU's name for the flag comes from the popular tune Tiger Rag, one of the songs performed by the Louisiana State University Tiger Marching Band.

 The original flag was created in 1940 to foster good sportsmanship, most likely in response to growing tension between fans of the two teams that eventually escalated into a riot after Tulane's victory in 1938.
 It is believed that this flag was destroyed in a 1982 fire at Tulane's University Center.

+The 1963 game was only one of 5 across the country not to be canceled or postponed due to the assassination of President John F. Kennedy the day before.

 In 2001, LSU and Tulane worked together to create a reconstruction of the rag based upon archived photographs.